waku-org/nwaku-compose/README.md

 ./register_rln.sh
 ```

 **🖥️ 2.
-Start everything**
+Start your node**

-Start all processes.
+Start all processes: nwaku node, database and grafana for metrics.
 Your RLN membership is loaded into nwaku under the hood.
 ```console
 docker-compose up -d
 ```